emilianavt/VSeeFaceManual/README.md

 The most important information can be found by reading through the help screen as well as the usage notes inside the program.

+### FAQ

+#### How can I move my character?

+You can rotate, zoom and move the camera by holding the Alt key and using the different mouse buttons.
+The exact controls are given on the help screen.

+Once you've found a camera position you like, you set the default camera to `Current` in the `General settings` and it will remember it when you restart the program.
+You can press `Update` to save a new camera position.
+Please note that these custom camera positions to not adapt to avatar size, while the regular default positions do.

+#### How do I do chroma keying with a gray background?

+VSeeFace does not support chroma keying.
+Instead, capture it in OBS using a game capture and enable the `Allow transparency` option on it.
+Once you press the tiny ※ button in the lower right corner, the UI will become hidden and the background will turn transparent in OBS.

+#### Can I get rid of the ※ button in the corner somehow?

+You can hide and show the ※ button using the space key.

 ### Virtual camera

 The virtual camera can be used to use VSeeFace for teleconferences, Discord calls and similar.
 It can also be used in situations where using a game capture is not possible or very slow, due to specific laptop hardware setups.